Multi-User Holographic MIMO Surfaces: Channel Modeling and Spectral Efficiency Analysis: Achievable Rate with Linear Precoding

-The HMIMOS at the transmitter is composed of $N_s$ element, and each user is equipped with $N_r$ patch antennas.
+The HMIMOS at the transmitter is composed of $N_s$ patch antennas, and each user is equipped with $N_r$ patch antennas.
 There are total $M$ users, thus, the downlink MU-HMIMOS wireless communication system model is

 where $\mathbf{y}\in \mathbb{C}^{N_r M \times 1}$ is the received signal; $\mathbf{H}\in \mathbb{C}^{N_r M \times N_s}$ is the channel matrix; $\mathbf{\Phi}=\operatorname{diag} (\boldsymbol{\phi})\in \mathbb{C}^{N_s \times N_s}$, $\boldsymbol{\phi}=[e^{j\phi_1},\ldots,e^{j\phi_{N_s}}]^{T}\in \mathbb{C}^{N_s\times 1}$ is the phase vector of HMIMOS part composed of $N_s$ patch antennas. $ {p_u}$ is the transmitted power; $\mathbf{V}\in \mathbb{C}^{N_s \times N_r M}$ is the precoding matrix; $\mathbf{x} \in \mathbb{C}^{ N_r M \times 1}$ is the transmitted signal, and $\mathbf{w}\in \mathbb{C}^{N_r M \times 1}$ is additive Gaussian noise that has i.i.d. elements with zero mean and variance $\sigma_w^2$.